Office of the United States Trade Representative.

 Procedures for Selection of Chapter 19 Roster Members

-Section 402 establishes procedures for the selection by the Office of the United States Trade Representative (USTR) of the individuals chosen by the United States for inclusion on the Chapter 19 roster.
+Section 402 establishes procedures for the selection by the Office of the United States Trade Representative (“USTR”) of the individuals chosen by the United States for inclusion on the Chapter 19 roster.
 The roster is renewed annually, and applies during the one-year period beginning April 1 of each calendar year.

 Under Section 402, an interagency committee chaired by USTR prepares a preliminary list of candidates eligible for inclusion on the Chapter 19 Roster.
-After consultation with the Senate Committee on Finance and the House Committee on Ways and Means, USTR selects the final list of individuals chose by the United States for inclusion on the Chapter 19 roster.
+After consultation with the Senate Committee on Finance and the House Committee on Ways and Means, USTR selects the final list of individuals chosen by the United States for inclusion on the Chapter 19 roster.

 Roster members selected for service on a Chapter 19 binational panel will be remunerated at the rate of 800 Canadian dollars per day.
-Previously, panel members were remunerated at a rate of 400 Canadian dollars per day.

-1. Name of applicant.
+1. Name of the applicant.

-2. Business address, telephone number, fax number, and email address.
+2. Business address, telephone number, fax number, and e-mail address.